 The support for Magento 1 will end next year.
 Already the best minds in the ecommerce development industry are focused on making Magento 2 a successful ecommerce platform.
+In this context the most important question is how to migrate from Magento 1 to Magento 2.

 This is what Ben Marks, Evangelist at Magento, tweeted about the sunset of Magento 1: